-The Annual Meeting of the Stockholders of Emerson Electric Co. will be held at the office of the Company, 8000 West Florissant Avenue, St. Louis, Missouri 63136 on Tuesday, February 5, 2008, commencing at 10:00 a.m., at which meeting only holders of the common stock of record at the close of business on November 27, 2007 will be entitled to vote, for the following purposes:
+The Annual Meeting of the Stockholders of Emerson Electric Co. will be held at the office of the Company, 8000 West Florissant Avenue, St. Louis, Missouri 63136 on Tuesday, February 3, 2009, commencing at 10:00 a.m.
+Central Standard Time, at which meeting only holders of the common stock of record at the close of business on November 25, 2008 will be entitled to vote, for the following purposes:

-- 1. To elect four Directors; - To ratify the appointment of KPMG LLP as our independent registered public accounting firm; and - To transact such other and further business, if any, as lawfully may be brought before the meeting.
+- 1. To elect as directors the six Directors named in the attached proxy statement; - 2.
+To ratify the appointment of KPMG LLP as our independent registered public accounting firm; and - 3.
+To transact such other and further business, if any, as lawfully may be brought before the meeting.